 As a noun, telos refers to the ultimate purpose of something.
-In philosophy, it can mean the final cause of something.
-It can also refer to the end point in a process or chain of events.
+It can also refer to the endpoint in a process or chain of events.

-The term was used in Greek philosophy by Heraclitus, who believed that all things in existence have a natural tendency toward some sort of balance.
-The word telos can also be used to describe the final product or goal of a series of events, or it can be applied to living things in order to mean perfection.
+The word telos can also describe the final product or goal of a series of events, or it can be applied to living things to mean perfection.

 ‘Telos’ is also used to refer to the completion of an activity and its resulting end-point.

 In physics, the term telos is used in thermodynamics and refers to a thermodynamic system’s tendency towards stability and equilibrium and its ability to dissipate energy.